sosandstrom/pocket-review/README.md

 Users have several deploy options:

 * Using the already deployed and free to use GAE instance at TBD.
-Please note that this instance will only provide service as long as cost is below the daily GAE budget set by the authors.
+Please note that this instance will only provide service as long as hosting cost is below the daily GAE budget set by the authors.
 * Deploy their own instace of the GAE backend.
-This will alow the user fully control the budget and cost from the GAE dashboard.
+This will give the developer full control of the budget and cost from the GAE dashboard.
 For setting up you own GAE instance, please find instrucitons here TBD.
-* Integrat the service into an exsisting GAE project.
+* Integrat the service into an exsisting GAE project [here](https://github.com/sosandstrom/pocket-review/wiki/Integrate-into-existing-service)

 ## API documentation
 The additional details can be found here documentation for the respective SDK